mkarner07/mkarner07.github.io/_posts_not_published/2025-04-03-Getting-to-Yes-Explained.md

 ---

-Negotiation isn’t just for business deals- It’s a skill we use every day, from asking for a raise to deciding where to eat with friends.
+Negotiation isn’t just for business deals - It’s a skill we use every day, from asking for a raise to deciding where to eat with friends.

 The ability to communicate clearly, find common ground, and confidently ask for what you want can make a huge difference in your success and happiness.
 When you know how to negotiate well, you don’t just settle: you create better opportunities.